v0ltoz/react-datetimepicker/README.md

 # 📦 React Tailwindcss Date-Time Picker

-This is a feature rich React date-time picker component which supports:
+This is a feature rich React date-time picker component built with React 18+ and [Vitejs](https://vitejs.dev/) which supports:

     1. Selecting a date range from calendar
     2. Selecting time for both start and end of the range
     3. Defining custom range presets for quicker access
     4. keyboard accessibility - Arrow key and Tab navigation
+    5. Fully responsive

-It's a fork of [react-datetimepicker](https://github.com/v0ltoz/react-datetimepicker) but completely re-written with React 18 (Can be used in strict mode), [Tailwindcss](https://tailwindcss.com/) and build with blazing fast [Vitejs](https://vitejs.dev/).
+It's a fork of [react-datetimepicker](https://github.com/v0ltoz/react-datetimepicker) but CSS styles are completely rewritten using [TailwindCSS](https://tailwindcss.com/).

 <a href="https://github.com/microsoft/react-native-macos/blob/master/LICENSE">
     <img src="https://img.shields.io/badge/license-MIT-blue.svg" alt="React Native for macOS is released under the MIT license." />